fkinaro/mysql-recipes/2-database-structures.md

   - This creates a table to store user details.
 The SQL keywords are in uppercase; they define requirements that the data must meet.

   - **`user_id`** is set as the primary key and increases by one every time a new user is registered.
+  - NOT NULL forces MySQL to raise an error when you try to enter empty values.
 - Delete a table:
   ```shell
   DROP TABLE IF EXISTS user;